grunwaldlab/heat-tree/docs/architecture/controls.md

 Each dropdown element in the controls in this section have a button to the right of the option that modifies the associated scale settings.

-- **Enable tip labels**: Toggle button to enable tip labels
 - **Tip label text**: Dropdown to select metadata column to derive tip label text from.
+Includes a "none" option to disable tip labels.
 Defaults to node IDs.
 - **Tip label color**: Dropdown to select metadata column to derive tip label color from
 - **Tip label size**: Dropdown to select metadata column to derive tip label size from
 - **Tip label style**: Dropdown to select metadata column to derive tip label style (bold, italic, etc) from